RaynetEALM/RayVentoryCatalog/README.md

  6. After log-in, change your root password and create application users.

  ##### The image #####
-RayVentory Catalog is available on docker hub:
+Raynet One Technology Catalog is available on docker hub:
 [`https://hub.docker.com/r/raynetgmbh/rayventory-catalog`](https://hub.docker.com/r/raynetgmbh/rayventory-catalog)

 You can use tags `14.0` (recommended) or `stable` to get the last 14.0 or the last stable version respectively.